noah-chelednik/noah-chelednik/README.md

 - **LLM Export Analytics**
   Tooling for analyzing ChatGPT and Claude export data, designed with privacy, measurement, and future extensibility in mind.

-- **Systems Programming (C++)**
-  Work demonstrating low-level reasoning, program structure, and performance-aware design.

-- **Application and Data Development (Java, SQL)**
-  Projects focused on object-oriented design, data modeling, and maintainable application architecture.

-Additional repositories may appear gradually as artifacts are completed and ready for long-term scrutiny.
+Additional repositories will appear gradually as artifacts are completed and ready for long-term scrutiny.

 ## Operating Principles